Costa404/React-Final-Project/README.md

     Vite: For a fast and smooth development experience.
     React: The core library for building the UI.

     TypeScript: I used TypeScript to add type safety, making the code a bit cleaner and easier to manage.

     React Router: This was essential for navigating between the different pages of my CV.

     CSS Modules: I used CSS Modules for styling components, which helped keep the styles scoped and organized.
-    React Hooks: I experimented with various hooks, like useState, useEffect, and more, to manage state and side effects throughout the app.
+    React Hooks: I experimented with various hooks, like useState, useEffect, useContext and more, to manage state and side effects throughout the app.

 Reflection